 A legal research team auditing their agent's case law analysis to verify it correctly identified all relevant precedents before submitting findings

 Build complex research pipelines where specialized agents handle different tasks — one agent searches, another analyzes, a third writes the report.
-LangGraph manages state, handoffs, and error recovery between agents automatically.
+LangGraph manages state, control flow, and inter-agent communication with built-in support for cycles, branching, and human-in-the-loop checkpoints.

 Use Case: